Lucas-Romero-J/Population_burst_detector/README.md

 The relevant data for analysis purposes can be found in the generated output_file.csv and in the variables percentages_units, Output_per_neurone and Experiment_summary

-An example file containing the recording of 20 different neurons is provided for testing Supplementary files with raw data used in the publication is also included in the repository.
+An example file containing the recording of 20 different neurons is provided for testing.
+Supplementary files with raw data used in the publication are also included in the repository.